 A mountain venue isn’t just about the ceremony view.
 It shapes your entire wedding day.
 Your guests aren’t rushing between locations or navigating traffic; they’re present, taking it all in, settling into the experience.

-At a Taos wedding venue like The Stakeout, you’re exchanging vows above the Rio Grande, with wide-open space around you.
+At an all-inclusive Taos wedding venue like The Stakeout, you’re exchanging vows above the Rio Grande, with wide-open space around you.
 The ceremony, cocktail hour, and wedding reception naturally unfold in one place, making the day feel effortless rather than overly scheduled.

 Adobe & Design-Forward Venues in Santa Fe

-Santa Fe wedding venues tend to attract couples who care deeply about design, food, and overall atmosphere, often including those who are local to the area.
+Santa Fe wedding venues tend to attract couples who care deeply about design, food, and overall atmosphere, including many local couples.

 Here, you’ll find spaces that lean into: